DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ## Statistical approach

-We can find anomalies in time seris simply by searching for an extreme values or outliers.
+We can find anomalies in time series simply by searching for extreme values or outliers.
 In `Dataset` chapter we build histograms of time series values.
-Most of time series had distrubutions close to normal.
+Most of the time series had distributions close to normal.
 This means that we can use interquartile distance to determine the outliers.

 This approach has only one parameter which is IQR coefficient.
 IQR coefficient determines how far away from the first and third quartile we consider time series value as an outlier.
 A commonly used rule is that a data point is an outlier if it is $1.5 \cdot IQR$ above the third quartile or below the first quartile.
-Ilustration of the described outliers detection method:
+Illustration of the described outliers detection method:

 ![](https://imgur.com/pWiSM7N.png)